Xyarok/nixos-desktop/README.md

-# My NixOS dotfiles... there are, unfinished to say the least.
+# My NixOS dotfiles.
+They are... unfinished to say the least.